 Normal Program Load

 The normal academic load for an undergraduate student in the Mike Ilitch School of Business is from nine to sixteen credits each semester, depending upon the particular courses elected.
 No student should expect to carry a full load and at the same time be employed full-time.
-Students desiring to carry more than eighteen credits must obtain written permission from the Office of Undergraduate Student Services prior to registration.
+Students desiring to carry more than eighteen credits must obtain written permission from the Hessler Student Success Center prior to registration.
 Excess credits will not be honored when taken without prior written approval.

 Passed/Not Passed Registration